magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38827-Customers-receive-an-order-shipment-email-containing-an-error-message.md

 **The patch is created for Adobe Commerce version:**

-Adobe Commerce on our cloud infrastructure 2.4.2-p1
+Adobe Commerce on cloud infrastructure 2.4.2-p1

 **Compatible with Adobe Commerce versions:**